gaissmai/iprbench/README.md

 ## size of the routing tables

-For the multibit tries `art` and `bart` the memory consumption explodes with more than **100_000 randomly distributed IPv6** prefixes in contrast to the other algorithms, but these two algorithms are much faster than the others.
+The memory consumption of the multibit trie `art` explodes with more than **100_000 randomly distributed IPv6** prefixes in contrast to the other algorithms.

-`bart` has about a factor of 10 lower memory consumption compared to `art`.
+`bart` has a factor of 10 lower memory consumption compared to `art`, but is by a factor of 2 slower in lookup times.

 `cidrtree` is the most economical in terms of memory consumption, but this is also not a trie but a binary search tree and